Clydie King

-Life and career
+Early life and career

-King was born in Dallas, Texas, and after her mother's death was raised by her older sister.
-After starting to sing in the local church, she moved with her family to Los Angeles in the early 1950s.
-Discovered by songwriter Richard Berry, King began her recording career in 1956 with Little Clydie and the Teens; before she was a member of Ray Charles' Raelettes for three years and contributed to early 1960s recordings by producer Phil Spector.
+King was born in Dallas, Texas on August 21, 1943.
+At the time of King's death, the media related that her alleged parents, Lula Mae King and Curtis Crittendon, had raised her after her mother's 1945 death.
+According to a 1950 census record, it is proven that King was the child of Tom and Genevieve King, as she is listed as Curtis's sister-in-law, and as Lula was born to the same parents.
+After starting to sing in the local church, King moved with her family to Los Angeles when she was young, where she graduated from Fremont High School in 1961.

+Discovered by songwriter Richard Berry, King began her recording career in 1956 with Little Clydie and the Teens.
+She contributed to early 1960s recordings by producer Phil Spector, such as "River Deep – Mountain High, and was a member of Ray Charles' Raelettes from 1965 to 1968.
 She recorded solo singles for Specialty Records, Kent Records and others.
 Her 1971 solo single "'Bout Love" reached No. 45 on the R&B chart.
 Reviewing her 1972 debut album Direct Me, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Clydie has a voice that's more sly Diana than robust Martha and addresses the title plea to Gabriel Mekler, who (this time, anyway) proves neither as sly nor as robust as Berry Gordy."

 King provided backing vocals for Humble Pie, which had great success in the United States, and she went on to become an in-demand session singer, worked with Venetta Fields and Sherlie Matthews and recorded with B.B.
 King, The Rolling Stones, Steely Dan, Barbra Streisand, Bob Dylan, Linda Ronstadt, Joe Cocker, Dickey Betts, Joe Walsh, and many others.
 She was a member of The Blackberries with Fields and Matthews and sang on Joe Cocker's Mad Dogs and Englishmen tour, which became a feature film.
 In 1971, she was featured on the Beaver and Krause album Gandarva.
-She sang the lead vocal on the gospel-inflected "Walkin' By the River."
-Ray Brown played bass on the cut.
+She sang the lead vocal on the gospel-inflected "Walkin' By the River," on which Ray Brown played bass.
 Along with Merry Clayton, she sang the background vocals on Lynyrd Skynyrd's seminal hit "Sweet Home Alabama".

+Personal life

-King was married two, or three times.
-Her first husband was Robin Hale, by whom she had three sons: Christopher, Randy, and Magge Hale.
-Her second husband was Tony Collins, by whom she had a daughter, Delores Collins.
+King was married multiple times.
+She married Robin Hale on November 10, 1960 and with him had three sons: Christopher, Randy, and Magge Hale.
+King and Hale divorced in August of 1969.
+A subsequent husband was Tony Collins, with whom she had a daughter, Delores Collins.

-In 1998, newspapers reported that Bob Dylan's then girlfriend, Susan Ross, had stated that Dylan had been secretly married to Clydie King and had two children by her.
-She also stated that he had had long-term relationships with other backing vocalists including Helena Springs, Carol Woods and Carol Dennis.
+In 1998, newspapers reported that Bob Dylan's girlfriend at the time, Susan Ross, had stated that Dylan had been secretly married to Clydie King and had two children by her.
+Ross also stated that he had had long-term relationships with other backing vocalists including Helena Springs, Carol Woods and Carol Dennis.

+Death

-King died on January 7, 2019, at the age of 75, of complications from a blood infection.
+King died on January 7, 2019, in a Monrovia, California hospital at the age of 75 from complications of a blood infection.